 - Twin sharing room on the trek

-- All meals on the trek (best trekking meals in the whole of the Himalaya)
+- All meals on the trek (the healthiest and most varied trekking meals in the whole of the Himalayas)

 - Domestic airfare

 - International airport taxes

 - All optional additional tours or activities during free time